Sajan-12325/Correlation-and-Visualization/README.md

 Boxplots are generated using sns.boxplot() to analyze categorical variables.

 4. Linear Regression Modeling
-A Linear Regression model is built using sklearn.linear_model.LinearRegression().
+A Simple Linear Regression model is built using sklearn.linear_model.LinearRegression().
 The model is trained using fit(X, y), where:
 X consists of independent variables. y is the target variable (price).
 Predictions are made using predict(X).

+Also Used Other models regression models like Multiple Linear Regression, Polynomial Regression.

 5. Pipeline Implementation
 A data preprocessing and modeling pipeline is created using sklearn.pipeline.Pipeline.
 The pipeline includes:
 Feature scaling (StandardScaler)
 Linear Regression Model

-The model is evaluated using appropriate metrics.
+6. Model Evaluation:

+Using Visualization plots distplot
+Using R2_score and Mean Squared Error